When people think of PR, it conjures up images of having to phone a journalist and pitch a story down the line. Scary for some of you, I know!

 Another way to use hashtags for PR is live tweeting at networking events, conferences and speaking opportunities.

-At a speaking event I was doing on social media in conjunction with a university, people were tweeting and using a dedicated hashtag for the event.
-The beauty of that was someone in Melbourne (which is quite a swim from Tasmania!), was able to take part in the event by adding value and posting questions without even having to be in the room.
+At a speaking event I did on social media in conjunction with a university, people were tweeting and using a dedicated hashtag for the event.
+Someone in Melbourne (which is quite a swim from Tasmania!), was able to take part in the event by adding value and posting questions without even having to be in the room.

 This was attracting my ideal client and allowing me to build a relationship with that person without meeting them face to face.